 Where can I purchase Water Quality Testing Equipment?

-There are an estimated 1,250 suppliers that provide water quality testing equipment across the United States.
-The top four suppliers account for less than 30.0% of total market revenue, which indicates low market share concentration.
-Market share is low due to the vast number of downstream markets that use water...
+There are an estimated 2,350 suppliers that provide water quality testing equipment across the United States.
+The top four suppliers account for about 30.0% of total market revenue, which indicates moderate market share concentration.
+While top players like Xylem and Thermo Fisher hold significant shares of market revenue, the market...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What types of warranties are offered for your products?
 Do you offer extended warranty packages?